SandorGyorfi/ShopMaster/readme.md

 - **CSS3:** Used for styling the web pages and creating an appealing design.
 - **JavaScript:** Used for adding interactivity and dynamic behavior to the website.
 - **Materialize CSS:** A modern responsive CSS framework that provides pre-styled components and responsive design.
-- **jQuery:** Used for simplified DOM manipulation and event handling.

 ## Back-End Technologies